July 14, 2020

 You’ve brought a new pet home who you think might be a great therapy animal (perhaps one you adopted from a shelter), and you’ve taken some time to prepare them for experiences they might have as a therapy animal.
 Now you have the opportunity to focus on specific training for your pet.

 Pet Partners is proud to evaluate and register therapy animal teams.
-Of course, in order for you and your animal to register as a Pet Partners team, your animal needs to be trained in appropriate obedience skills, and the two of you need to demonstrate that you can work together and use these skills to be safe and reliable during therapy animal visits.
+Of course, in order for you and your animal to register as a Pet Partners team, your animal needs to be trained in appropriate obedience skills (appropriate for both your pet’s species and the requirements of our Therapy Animal Program), and the two of you need to demonstrate that you can work together and use these skills to be safe and reliable during therapy animal visits.
 Pet Partners does not provide training to prospective therapy animal teams, and we don’t require any specific training method, so finding the right training fit for your animal is up to you!

-There’s no “one size fits all” method of training that is guaranteed to work for every animal, but no type of training will be effective if your animal isn’t motivated to participate.
+There’s no “one size fits all” method of training that is guaranteed to work for every animal (or every species, which is also a consideration), but no type of training will be effective if your animal isn’t motivated to participate.
 It’s important to gain an understanding of how your animal “ticks” in order for your team to get the most out of training.
 Let’s take a look at some common animal motivators.

 Note that food may not be used for motivation or cues during therapy animal visits, so your goal should be to use the food for motivation early in training.
 Over time your animal should learn to engage in the preferred behaviors without needing the food to prompt them.